migel-cepele/SwingComponents/README.md

 Some components of Swing.

 # Overview
 This repository contains a collection of Java Swing components.
-Swing is a GUI widget toolkit for Java, and these examples are useful for students and developers looking to understand or extend the capabilities of Java desktop applications.
+Swing is a GUI widget toolkit for Java, and these examples are useful to understand or extend the capabilities of Java desktop applications.

 # Features
 🖼️ Custom and standard Swing components